init1-dev/hotel-miranda-dashboard/README.md

 - implement TopBarContainer icon alert to work with db
 - Dashboard KPIs to work with db
 - Search input (work in progress)
-- change name newRoom for RoomForm and put into pages instead components/dashboard (cause it's a page)
 - check if TopBarComponent loads messages many times

 ### TESTING: